Shunsuke1119/convert_conversation_with_Whisper/README.md

 ## Before run
-Append your settings to main_settings.yaml
+Append your settings to main_settings.yaml and convert_conversation.py

 ## Run
 ```